 – Suffering can be stopped by eliminating desire and attachment.
 If we give up useless craving and learn to live each day at a time (not dwelling in the past or the imagined future) then we can become happy and free.

-– The way to end desire and suffering is to follow the Noble Eightfold Path (by becoming a monk).
+– The way to end desire and suffering is to follow the Noble Eightfold Path (like a monk).

 In Buddhism, the primary purpose of life is to end suffering.
 How can we be happy when there is so much misery and suffering?
 What can we do to find enlightenment (nirvana)?
 By following these beliefs, we can be freed from suffering and become enlightened.
 We can overcome the suffering that is an inevitable part of life by attaining a state called nirvana, in which we are no longer attached to our life.
-People who have attained detachment are enlightened and will attain nirvana.
+It has also been called a middle path between extremes such as indulgence and austerity.
+People who have attained detachment are enlightened and have attained nirvana.
+Those nearing nirvana are called bodhisattvas, who are committed to leading others towards Buddhahood.

 The noble eight-fold path (of compassionate living)